Prarthna-design/Plotly/README.md

 The Gauge Chart was created to plot the weekly washing frequency of the individual.

 The Guge Chart was modified to account for the values ranging from 0 through 9.

+Guage Chart also updates whenever a new sample is selected.
+The needle moves as the frequency changes in data sample.